 Roadwork was the thing on Route 6 west of Smethport.
-By the time I arrived in Smethport, I was ready to get out a stretch my legs – I had definitely been sitting too long.
+By the time I arrived in Smethport, I was ready to get out and stretch my legs – I had definitely been sitting too long.

 Parking near the courthouse, I wandered about the lawn reading the Pennsylvania historical markers, along with the other war memorials nearby.
 After photographing the memorial, markers and courthouse, I wandered up the hillside to see the large building behind it.
 Although I knew the building was currently closed, I could still photograph the exterior of the building that is often placed on lists of the “Top Ten Haunted Places in Pennsylvania.”